bobgame/Ionic-Sudoku/README.md

 # NgSodu
-Soduku  by Angular and ionic
+Soduku use Angular and ionic by Bob Liu